 Prior to Arriving at FSA

-- Coaches, Players, Parents, Spectators must stay home if sick or experiencing any COVID-19 Symptoms
+Coaches, referees, players, parents and spectators must stay home if sick or experiencing any COVID-19 Symptoms.

-- Daily Health Check: Adult participants/Parents/Guardians are responsible for monitoring player temperature and symptoms prior to arrival at FSA.
+REQUIRED Daily Health Check: Parents/Guardians are responsible for monitoring player temperature and symptoms prior to arrival at FSA.
 Stay home if temperature is 100.4 degrees or greater.
-COVID-19 CDC-defined symptoms include cough, shortness of breath, or any of the following symptoms: Fever, Chills, Repeated shaking with chills, Muscle pain, Headache, Sore throat, New loss of taste or smell, congestion or runny nose, nausea or vomiting, diarrhea
+COVID-19 CDC-defined symptoms include cough, shortness of breath, or any of the following symptoms: fever, chills, repeated shaking with chills, muscle pain or body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea or vomiting, diarrhea

 For COVID-19 questions, individuals can call the State hotline, 2-1-1 for information.